zhukovyuri/VIINA/README.md

 The data currently include the following event categories:

-- t_mil: Event is about war/military operations
+- `t_mil`: Event is about war/military operations
-- t_loc: Event report includes reference to specific location
+- `t_loc`: Event report includes reference to specific location
-- t_san: Event report mentions economic sanctions imposed on Russia
+- `t_san`: Event report mentions economic sanctions imposed on Russia
-- a_rus: Event initiated by Russian or Russian-aligned armed forces
+- `a_rus`: Event initiated by Russian or Russian-aligned armed forces
-- a_ukr: Event initiated by Ukrainian or Ukrainian-aligned armed forces
+- `a_ukr`: Event initiated by Ukrainian or Ukrainian-aligned armed forces
-- a_civ: Event initiated by civilians
+- `a_civ`: Event initiated by civilians
-- a_other: Event initiated by a third party (e.g. U.S., EU, Red Cross)
+- `a_other`: Event initiated by a third party (e.g. U.S., EU, Red Cross)
-- t_aad: Anti-air defense, Buk, shoulder-fired missiles (Igla, Strela, Stinger)
+- `t_aad`: Anti-air defense, Buk, shoulder-fired missiles (Igla, Strela, Stinger)
-- t_airstrike: Air strike, strategic bombing, helicopter strike
+- `t_airstrike`: Air strike, strategic bombing, helicopter strike
-- t_airalert: Air raid siren/alert
+- `t_airalert`: Air raid siren/alert
-- t_armor: Tank battle or assault
+- `t_armor`: Tank battle or assault
-- t_arrest: Arrest by security services or detention of prisoners of war
+- `t_arrest`: Arrest by security services or detention of prisoners of war
-- t_artillery: Shelling by field artillery, howitzer, mortar, or rockets like Grad/BM-21, Uragan/BM-27, other Multiple Launch Rocket System (MRLS)
+- `t_artillery`: Shelling by field artillery, howitzer, mortar, or rockets like Grad/BM-21, Uragan/BM-27, other Multiple Launch Rocket System (MRLS)
-- t_control: Establishment/claim of territorial control over population center
+- `t_control`: Establishment/claim of territorial control over population center
-- t_firefight: Any exchange of gunfire with handguns, semi-automatic rifles, automatic rifles, machine guns, rocket-propelled grenades (RPGs)
+- `t_firefight`: Any exchange of gunfire with handguns, semi-automatic rifles, automatic rifles, machine guns, rocket-propelled grenades (RPGs)
-- t_ied: Improvised explosive device, roadside bomb, landmine, car bomb, explosion
+- `t_ied`: Improvised explosive device, roadside bomb, landmine, car bomb, explosion
-- t_raid: Assault/attack by paratroopers or special forces, usually followed by a retreat
+- `t_raid`: Assault/attack by paratroopers or special forces, usually followed by a retreat
-- t_occupy: Occupation of territory or building
+- `t_occupy`: Occupation of territory or building
-- t_property: Destruction of property or infrastructure
+- `t_property`: Destruction of property or infrastructure
-- t_cyber: Cyber operations, including DDOS attacks, website defacement
+- `t_cyber`: Cyber operations, including DDOS attacks, website defacement
-- t_hospital: Attacks on hospitals and humanitarian convoys
+- `t_hospital`: Attacks on hospitals and humanitarian convoys
-- t_milcas: Event report mentions military casualties
+- `t_milcas`: Event report mentions military casualties
-- t_civcas: Event report mentions civilian casualties
+- `t_civcas`: Event report mentions civilian casualties

 VIINA 2.0 uses a BERT-based transformer model ([Devlin, et al., 2018](https://doi.org/10.48550/arXiv.1810.04805)) to classify news headlines into the above event categories.
 Transformers, first developed by Google in 2017, are a class of neural networks that can provide significant performance and efficiency gains over previous generations of recurrent neural networks (RNNs) and convolutional neural networks (CNNs) by using attention, which tracks relationships between elements of the data and enabling significant parallelization.
 One high-performing and widely-utilized transformer model is Bidirectional Encoder Representations from Transformers (BERT), developed by Google in 2018.
 This model uses only transformer encoder layers, whereas other models make use of both encoders and decoders, or only decoders.